Stakeholder engagement professionals are switching to stakeholder relationship management software

 With spreadsheets, teams often do double work.
 Someone tracks information here, another tracks it there.
 This creates duplicate sources that need to be maintained.
 That’s unlikely to happen, so those resources could be allocated better.

-6. Commitments fall through the cracks
+6. Commitments fall through the tracks

 You could use spreadsheets to manage deadlines or deliverables.
 But spreadsheets don’t remind you to actually do the work.
 If someone becomes ill and can’t complete or communicate where things stand, what happens?